TastyMantou/congestion-tax-spring/README.md

 Date and time (GMT): Wednesday, October 19, 2022 4:44:20 AM

 # Challenges and Future Improvements
-1. Too many calculation are  hard coded.
-They should stored in database tables to make them easier to change(i.e. yearly poll increase)
+1. Too many calculations  are  hard coded.
+They should be stored in database tables to make them easier to change(i.e. yearly poll increase)
 2. Store date and time as UTC ISO 8601.
 3. Java Date class is deprecated.
 4. Unsure if each vehicle type needs to have a separate class.
 5. I found logical error in GetTollFee method
 6. getTax method appears to be OK but didn't have enough test data to confirm.
-7. This needs to have location data (GPS) in the future to calculate rate for each area.
+7. This needs to have location data (GPS) in the future to calculate the rate for each location.